-1-3 For each site where educational activity occurs, there must be an appropriate on-site

-- supervisor who is qualified by education in the curriculum areas for which he/she is responsible. - 1-4 The selection of educational activity sites must be based on careful assessment of the resources of the sponsoring institution, program objectives, student/resident needs and accreditation requirements. - 1-5 The objectives of the assignments to each affiliated educational activity site must be identified and must be used in evaluating the effectiveness of assignments.
+- 1-3 For each site where educational activity occurs, there must be supervision by an individual qualified by education in the curriculum areas for which he/she is responsible. - 1-4 The selection of educational activity sites must be based on documented assessment of the resources of the sponsoring institution, program objectives, student/resident needs and accreditation requirements. - 1-5 The objectives of the assignments to each affiliated educational activity site must be identified and must be used in evaluating the effectiveness of assignments.